San Diego Metropolitan Transit System: Planning for mass transit

 The Comprehensive Planning Organization (now known as SANDAG), an intergovernmental agency of 13 cities and San Diego County, was established in 1966.
 The group began planning a mass transit system for the area, studying technologies, alignments, and costs, but the plans went nowhere due to disagreements between stakeholders.
+San Diego councilman Leon Williams and former state senator Jim Mills helped formulate what would become the San Diego Metropolitan Transit Development Board.

-In 1975, California established the San Diego Metropolitan Transit Development Board (MTDB) with a clear mission: plan, construct and operate a mass transit system.
+In 1975, California established the San Diego Metropolitan Transit Development Board (MTDB) with a clear mission: plan, construct, and operate a mass transit system.
 The agency formally started operations on January 1, 1976.
-The MTDB also struggled to resolve stakeholders' disagreements over the same issues of technologies, alignments and costs.
+The MTDB also struggled to resolve stakeholders' disagreements over the same issues of technologies, alignments, and costs.

 On September 10, 1976, nature intervened, setting off a chain of events that would help decide the first mass transit line.

-Hurricane Kathleen destroyed major sections of track and bridges on the San Diego and Arizona Railway's the Desert Line east of San Diego.
+Hurricane Kathleen destroyed major sections of track and bridges on the San Diego and Arizona Eastern Railway's Desert Line east of San Diego.
 The Southern Pacific, which had previously purchased the line from the Spreckels family and renamed it the San Diego and Arizona Eastern Railway (SD&AE), wanted to abandon the railway, a request that was denied by the Interstate Commerce Commission in 1978.
 The MTDB stepped in and offered to buy the SD&AE for $18.1 million if the Southern Pacific fully repaired the line.
 The deal closed on August 20, 1979.

-The purchase gave MTDB two sections of right-of-way that could be used for mass transit: the SD&AE Main Line from Downtown San Diego to the San Ysidro Port of Entry and the SD&AE La Mesa Branch from Downtown San Diego to El Cajon.
-The MTDB decided to build a relatively low cost light rail system over the tracks, a new idea for the United States, but one that was well established in Germany.
+The purchase gave MTDB two sections of right-of-way that could be used for mass transit: the SD&AE Main Line from downtown San Diego to the San Ysidro Port of Entry and the SD&AE La Mesa Branch from downtown San Diego to El Cajon.
+The MTDB decided to build a relatively low-cost light rail system over the tracks, a new idea for the United States, but one that was well established in Germany.

 The MTDB also continued to operate the freight operations of the SD&AE.
-The board reached a deal with the San Diego and Imperial Valley Railroad to continue to move railcars from the end of the Santa Fe Railway in Downtown San Diego to either industrial customers in the San Diego area or to the Mexico–United States border in San Ysidro.
+The board reached a deal with the San Diego and Imperial Valley Railroad to continue to move railcars from the end of the Santa Fe Railway in downtown San Diego to either industrial customers in the San Diego area or to the Mexico–United States border in San Ysidro.